surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* Fixed a null value for the default publisher ID in Schema WebPage and BlogPosting markup.
 * *Developer Notes*
-	* Moved the validate button informational text from the NgfbMeta class to the NgfbMessages class.
+	* Moved the validate button informational text from the WpssoMeta class to the WpssoMessages class.
 	* Renamed all Pinterest option key prefixes from 'rp' to 'p' to reflect the Pinterest meta tag prefix value.
 	* Renamed the SucomUtil crawler_name() method to get_crawler_name().
 	* Added a new optional WPSSO_VARY_USER_AGENT_DISABLE constant.